danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

    ![Image0044](Media/image0044.png)

-   You can see a pool to database postgresql with the user for your Azure Database for PostgreSQL Single Server with:
-   - a **cl_active value** of 1. **cl_active** indicates the Client connections that are linked to server connection and can process queries
+   You can see a pool to database postgresql with the user for your Azure Database for PostgreSQL Single Server with a **cl_active value** of 1. **cl_active** indicates the Client connections that are linked to server connection and can process queries
-   - a **

    Check the connections open from PgBouncer to the database server by executing: